Beyondactivismo/Beyondactivismo/README.md

 Trying to understand people from different cultures, religions and countries have in common through their activism, is an amazing but difficult task.
-With that in mind, we are working on an open project that tries to connect and share the stories & experiences of human rights activists, in an attractive and creative way.
+With that in mind, we are working on an open project that tries to connect and share the histories & experiences of human rights activists, in an attractive and creative way.

 # Welcome